Second Schleswig War: February

-On the night of the 5 February 1864, the Danish commander-in-chief, Lieutenant General Christian Julius De Meza, abandoned the Dannevirke to avoid being surrounded and withdrew his army to Flensburg.
+On the night of 5 February 1864, the Danish commander-in-chief, Lieutenant General Christian Julius De Meza, abandoned the Danevirke to avoid being surrounded and withdrew his army to Flensburg.
 The retreat caused the deaths and capture of 600 men.
 Ten soldiers froze to death and were counted as a part of the casualties that night.
 The hasty retreat also forced the Danes to abandon their important heavy artillery.

 The railway from the south to Flensburg was never properly used during this evacuation and the Danish army only evacuated what men and horses could carry or pull by road, leaving behind much artillery, most importantly heavy artillery.
 Some hours later, the Prussians and Austrians discovered the retreat and started to pursue.

 This withdrawal to Als and Dybbøl has gone down in Danish history as one of the worst experiences that Danish soldiers have been exposed to.
 Some of them compared it to Napoleon's retreat from Moscow.
 It was northwards in a north gale with driven snow, and most of the soldiers had no rest for the last four days and nights.
 The march was burdened with artillery guns and supply carts and had to be as slow as its slowest component.
 Men and horses had trouble standing.
 Horses could not carry or pull their loads properly because of the snow and ice; riders had to dismount and lead their horses.
 Artillery guns and carts overturned.
 The column of men and horses and vehicles seemed endless.
 The army had to march from the Danevirke to Flensburg, which took about 14–18 hours.
 (Schleswig, Schleswig-Holstein is at the east end of the Danevirke and is 20 mi from Flensburg as the crow flies.
 The march was actually longer than 20 mi because soldiers had to walk from their positions to Schleswig, Schleswig-Holstein first.)
 They also had to fight rearguard against pursuing Prussians and Austrians.
 Some men in sight of Flensburg and thankful for the coming rest were ordered to stop or go back to man checkpoints.
 Many men were missing at the roll call, and the army thought that many Schleswigian soldiers had deserted during the march and went home.
 However, most of them came in that morning or the next morning.

 Near Stolk-Helligbek, about 10 kilometers north of Schleswig, pursuing Austrians reached them, and in heavy fighting near Oversø, the 9th and 20th regiments of the 8th Brigade lost 600 men dead, injured and captured.
 On that day ten Danish soldiers died of hypothermia.